 A.A.
 Korosov, D.V.
 Pozdnyakov, R. Shuchman, M. Sayers, R. Sawtell, A.V.
 Moiseev.

-Bio-optical retrieval algorithm for the optically shallow waters of lake Michigan.
-I. model description sensitivity/robustness assessment
+Bio-optical retrieval algorithm for the optically shallow waters of lAKE MICHIGAN.
+II. efficiency assessment

 With the exception of a few areas, Lake Michigan (LM) is an oligotrophic clear water body.
 It is predominantly in its littoral zone where ecology-relevant processes unfold due to a variety of natural and anthropogenic forcings arising from the watershed.
 However, the bottom influence there is strong enough to contaminate the at-satellite signal, thus impeding the remote sensing of water quality parameters within the coastal zone.

 A new bio-optical retrieval algorithm, based on a forward radiation transfer model, LM specific hydro-optical model and the multivariate optimization technique is developed for operational retrieval from satellite data of water quality parameters in lakes optically shallow areas.
-The retrieval output encompasses the concentrations of major Color Producing Agents (CPAs), viz. phytoplankton chlorophyll, total suspended matter and yellow substance in transparent coastal waters with a variety of cover types: sand, silt, stands of Chara, and Cladophora, and limestone pebble.
+Application of the developed operational tool to processing MODIS-Aqua data (matching up the location and timing of in situ CPA and radiometric measurements) has convincingly shown its advantage over the OC4 performance in lacustrine optically shallow waters at all sampling stations.